feedhenry-raincatcher/raincatcher-file-storage/README.md

 # FeedHenry RainCatcher file storage [![Build Status](https://travis-ci.org/feedhenry-raincatcher/raincatcher-file-storage.png)](https://travis-ci.org/feedhenry-raincatcher/raincatcher-file-storage)

+**No longer supported** - Storage support was moved to fh-wfm-file module.
+If you still use this module please refer to file module documentation to migrate.

 A module for FeedHenry RainCatcher that manages file storage

-**Depreciated** - Storage support was moved to fh-wfm-file module.

 ## Supported storage engines